 1. Decide where you want to get your pine tree branches.

-We found some branches laying on the ground outside but you can gather them from a holiday bouquet or your own Christmas tree!
+We found some branches laying on the ground outside, but you can gather them from a holiday bouquet or your own Christmas tree!
 The berries that you see in our project are from a bouquet.
+Please note that many berries are toxic to people and animals, so make sure your children are old enough to handle them or purchase fake berries.

 2. Draw a simple triangle shaped pine tree on a piece of cardboard and cut it out.